 Hopefully my story helps you understand more about why I do this and how it can help.

-Please do feel free to get in touch.
-There’s no obligation, and we can explore what might help you feel better.
+Please do feel free to get in touch, so we can explore ways to help you feel better.